Arthur C. Harman: Career

 The Harmans made Richmond their home, where A.C.
 Harman had a career in real estate.
 He also become president of the board of directors of the Virginia Penitentiary.

-Following adoption of the Virginia Constitution of 1901 by the General Assembly without a referendum, Harman ran as a Democrat (and member of the Martin organization, later the Byrd Organization) to represent the City of Richmond in the Virginia House of Delegates.
+Following the adoption of the Virginia Constitution of 1901 by the General Assembly without a referendum, Harman ran as a Democrat (and member of the Martin organization, later the Byrd Organization) to represent the City of Richmond in the Virginia House of Delegates.
 He won one of five seats allocated to the city, as one of three new delegates, veterans Elben C. Folkes and S.L.
 Kelley winning re-election.
 In 1903, voters elected Harman and George Wayne Anderson as the City of Richmond's two part-time representatives in the Virginia Senate (and five different men to represent them in the House of Delegates).
-Elben C. Folkes would replace Anderson as the other Richmond state senator in 1908, then James E. Cannon replaced Folkes in 1914 By 1922, senators elected their former fellow Harman to be their sergeant at arms.
+Elben C. Folkes would replace Anderson as the other Richmond state senator in 1908, then James E. Cannon replaced Folkes in 1914.
+By 1922, senators elected their former fellow Harman to be their sergeant at arms.

-Death and legacy
+Death

-Arthur C. Harman died on June 15, 1927, survived for almost two years by his widow.
-Both are buried at Hollywood Cemetery.
+Arthur C. Harman died on June 15, 1927.